Advanced-Vision-and-Learning-Lab/XAI_Analysis/Datasets/README.md

 on the webpages and provided here.

 ## UCMerced dataset [[`BibTeX`](https://github.com/Peeples-Lab/XAI_Analysis/tree/main/Datasets#citing-ucmerced)]
-To download the UCMerced dataset.
-Initialize a new UC Merced dataset instance in which download is set to True.
+To download the UCMerced dataset, initialize a new UC Merced dataset instance in which download is set to True.
 The structure of the `UCMerced` folder is as follows:
 ```
 └── root dir
     ├── UCMerced_LandUse //Contains folders of images for each class.
     ├── uc_merced-train
     ├── uc_merced-test
 	  ├── uc_merced-val
 ```

 ## <a name="CitingUCMerced"></a>Citing UCMerced